AnikethJana/Telegram-Download-Link-Generator/README.md

 * **Link Expiry:** Download links automatically expire after a configurable duration (default: 24 hours).
 * **Force Subscription:** (Optional) Requires users to join a specific channel before using the bot.
 * **Multi-Bot Architecture:** Supports load distribution across multiple worker bots for improved performance.
+* **Intelligent Client Allocation:** Smart segregation of download tasks by file size for optimal performance.
 * **Admin Broadcast:** Allows administrators to send messages to all users who have interacted with the bot.
 * **Database Integration:** Uses MongoDB to store user IDs for the broadcast feature.
 * **Logs Command:** View application logs directly within the bot (admin only).